nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add a label to a contact `tag`

-With Edumate's `tag` command, you can tag your existing contacts with groups and modules using this command.
+With EduMate's `tag` command, you can tag your existing contacts with groups and modules using this command.
 You can also assign lessons to the contacts to indicate their availability during specific time periods.
 This will enable EduMate to suggest more suitable meet up times when using the `meet` command.

 <div markdown="block" class="alert alert-info">